Table of contents: Pumping is the main method… ↓ Bleeding using a one-way valve kit ↓ Bleeding using a pressure bleeding… ↓ All methods ↓

 - left front wheel brake.

-Pumping - the main method (helper needed)
+Pumping is the main method (assistant needed)

 4. Repeat step 3 until there are no air bubbles in the escaping brake fluid.